aiven/debezium-pg-kafka-connect-test/README.md

 ```

 ##### TODO
-- Resolve any remaining Known Issues in above section.
+- continue with pg data scripts and validate data flow through kafka via debezium.
-- document triggering maintenance and or fail-over events with scaling up/down
+- document and automate the triggering of maintenance and or fail-over events with scaling up/down